securebio/nao-read-sizer/README.md

 nextflow run main.nf --bucket my-data-bucket --delivery delivery-to-siz --ignore-existing
 ```

-**Warning**: This will regenerate SIZ files for ALL FASTQ pairs in the delivery, overwriting any existing SIZ files in the output directory.
+**Warning**: This will regenerate SIZ files for _all_ FASTQ pairs in the delivery, overwriting any existing SIZ files in the output directory.
 Use with caution.

 ### High performance profile